JappyPing/noise2read/README.rst

 .. note::

-    The latest noise2read runs fast but produces slightly different corrected result from these under Examples/simulated_miRNAs/correct
+    Noise2read may produce slightly different corrected result from these under Examples/simulated_miRNAs/correct

 Examples for correcting outcome sequence of ABEs and CBEs by noise2read